 I have an emergency what do I do?

 If you think you have a tree emergency the best thing to do is to contact a tree surgeon or arborist.

 Find the right tree surgeon for you through the Arboricultural Association Approved Contractor Directory.
 You should choose your contractor carefully, please do not use tradespeople who knock on your door without being invited.
 Contractors have adequate public and employer’s liability insurance and a licence to carry waste.

 The tree surgeon will assess if there is an immediate risk of serious harm.
-If there is sufficient evidence there is an immediate problem, they can request the Council processes the tree works notification within five days.
+If there is sufficient evidence there is an immediate problem, they can request we process the tree works notification within five days.

 The most detailed guide to Tree Preservation Orders and trees in conservation areas can be found on the Gov.uk website.

 Acknowledgement and validation

 If the tree works notice is submitted via the Planning Portal you will receive a submission acknowledgement.
 This means the tree works notice has been passed to us.